 A favorite word of mine is "amae".
 It's a Japanese word (pronounced ah-mah-ay), which means "the expectation to be sweetly and indulgently loved" Is that beautiful or what?
 And isn't it really what we all wish for?

 I came across this expression and the ideas that accompany it years ago in a magazine article.
 I wish I could remember what magazine.
 At any rate, the article discussed the way we in America put such a high premium on "independence", how we're taught to strive for the supreme acheievement of being able to stand on our own.
 Not that that's an entirely bad thing.
 But, it does close us off somewhat to the possibility of being "sweetly and INDULGENTLY loved".
 The way a baby is loved, the way we love our babies.
 The way nearly every woman on the planet dreams of being loved by her husband.
-The way women so often express love for one another in time tested and time worn friendship.
+The way women so often express love for one another in time tested and time worn friendships.

 What's in a word?
 In the word "amae" I see hope.
 A vision.
 A way of loving to aspire to.